Julie Battilana: Academic publications

 Battilana has published many academic articles in the Academy of Management Annals, Academy of Management Journal, Harvard Business Review, Journal of Business Ethics, Leadership Quarterly, Management Science, Organization, Organization Science, Organization Studies, Management, Research in Organizational Behavior, Stanford Social Innovation Review, and Strategic Organization.

 Practitioner materials

 Battilana has also produced multiple articles for practitioners in outlets such as the Harvard Business Review and the Stanford Social Innovation Review.
 In "Should you agitate, innovate or orchestrate?"
 Battilana develops a framework for understanding the roles you can play in a movement for social change.
 In "The Network Secrets of Great Change Agents" Battilana highlights the key factors of success in implementing change.

 In the Dual Purpose Playbook she aims to help managers understand how companies can sustainably pursue both financial and social objectives.

 Democratizing Work Initiative

-In a May 2020 op-ed published in 43 newspapers of 36 countries, Battilana, alongside Isabelle Ferreras and Dominique Méda, issued an urgent plea.
-The Covid-19 crisis magnified the massive inequalities in wealth and access to care.
-Battilana and her co-authors stress that we must democratize the workplace to involve employees in the government of their workplace, decommodify parts of the economy that cannot just be managed by market forces, and remediate the environment.